 To find the right person, you need a list of useful interview questions that reveal the person's ability to be flexible, multitask, and come up with great ideas.
 Use these the next time you're recruiting for your next great designer.

-11 Interview Questions to Ask a Designer
+11 Interview Questions To Ask While Hiring A Designer

-1) Describe your creative process.
+1) Describe your creative process

 You want to get a better idea of how this person thinks about the creative process: Does he rely on inspiration?
 Data?
 Just plain hard work?
 The answer to this question will also provide you with more information about what the designer thinks are the most important steps in the process -- such as research, interviews, the critique process, etc.